Best Bait For Brook Trout: 5 Most Effective Baits

 I think artificial flies like these caddis flies are the best bait for brook trout.

-You do not need to be a fly angler to use artificial flies for brook trout since they can be used with both bottom bouncing methods and with float fishing.
+You do not need to be a fly angler to use artificial flies for brook trout since they can be used with both bottom bouncing methods and float fishing.

-Flies can also imitate other types of insects that might fall into the river such as beetles, bees, moths, crickets, grasshoppers, or the many other insects that live near the river.
+Flies can also imitate other types of insects that might fall into the river, such as beetles, bees, moths, crickets, grasshoppers, or the many other insects that live near the river.

 A box or brook trout flies

-Stonefly, midges, and Mayfly species like the tiny Blue Winged Olive are active during the winter and early spring.
+Stonefly, midges, and Mayfly species, like the tiny Blue Winged Olive are active during the winter and early spring.

 In the winter, I will use smaller flies in sizes 16, 18, and 20.